moonsense/moonsense-ios-sdk/README.md

 ## Version History

-The latest rekease of the SDK is `0.1.0-alpha2`.
+The latest release of the SDK is `0.1.0-alpha2`.
 Details about the current and past releases can be found below:

 - [0.1.0-alpha2](https://github.com/moonsense/moonsense-ios-sdk/releases/tag/0.1.0-alpha2)
 - [0.1.0-alpha1](https://github.com/moonsense/moonsense-ios-sdk/releases/tag/0.1.0-alpha1)